pavlogutsa/telemetry-platform-demo/docs/01-vision-scope.md

 # Vision & Scope

 ## Purpose
-The Telemetry Platform is a simulated endpoint-monitoring system inspired by NinjaOne.
+The Telemetry Platform is a simulated endpoint-monitoring system.
 Its goal is to demonstrate a production-grade cloud backend architecture using **Java 21**, **Spring Boot 3**, **Kafka**, **Redis**, **Oracle**, and **Kubernetes**, packaged with full CI/CD and documentation pipelines.

 ## Objectives